 In this course, students will examine the assessment process for educational systems.
 They will evaluate the attainment of students' professional competencies and the outcomes of effectiveness indicators or key performance indicators (KPIs) of academic programs.
-They will develop action plans based on the results obtained, enabling continuous improvement of the educational system.
-(Pre-requisites: EDUC 5200, 5210, 5140, 5100, 6060, 6225 or EDUC 6225, EDUC 6230))
+They will

 EDUC 6260: Theories and Principles of Curriculum in Contemporary Education: 3 credits